kuri-team/poios-app/README.md

 We came up with an idea to build a real-time online instant messaging service aimed specifically at higher education students to connect 1-on-1 with tutors.
-With this service, the user needs to register as a student or tutor, then set up their profile appropriately, such as declaring their major/minor and the subjects they’re interested in.
+With this service, the user needs to register as a student or tutor, then set up their profile appropriately, such as declaring their major and the subjects they’re interested in.
 After logging in, the student user can view the timetable (appointment schedule) of any tutor to see their schedule and book a 1-on-1 “Study Session” with that tutor when they are available.
 The tutor can choose to accept or decline the student’s appointment.